 - Build coping strategies that stick long after the effects of ketamine wear off.

-This integrative approach is often referred to as Ketamine-Assisted Psychotherapy (KAP), and it’s showing remarkable success in helping people achieve long-term recovery.
+This integrative approach is often referred to as Ketamine-Assisted Psychotherapy (KAP), a form of psychedelic assisted therapy that combines ketamine with assisted therapy approaches to enhance mental health outcomes.
+It’s showing remarkable success in helping people achieve long-term recovery.
+These therapies are conducted in clinical settings to ensure safety and effectiveness.